chowdhuriarijit/insurance-service/README.md

    ```

 4. In the local environment application will start on `http://localhost:8080` by default.

-## Configuration
-The application uses the following configuration properties:
-- `insurance.service.host`: The base URL for the insurance service (default: `http://localhost:8080`).

-You can override these properties in the `application.properties` or via environment variables.

 ## API Endpoints
 ### Get Insurance Details